Free life insurance quotes in minutes

 Can someone with bipolar disorder get life insurance?

 Yes, you can get life insurance if you have bipolar disorder, provided you have a treatment plan that works for you.
-The insurance company will ask you about your treatment plan and very likely request an attending physician statement (APS).
+The insurance company will ask you about your treatment plan and very likely request an attending physician statement (APS) from your doctor to confirm your medical details.
 If your bipolar disorder prevents you from working or impedes your daily function, it may be best to see a doctor and get consistent treatment before applying.

 Does going to therapy affect life insurance?

 No, going to therapy should not negatively impact your life insurance policy.
-Insurance companies are even more likely to give you a better rate if you are in therapy and have a mental health diagnosis, because it demonstrates that you are taking proactive care of your condition.
+Insurance companies are even more likely to give you a better rate if you’re in therapy and have a mental health diagnosis, because it demonstrates that you’re taking proactive care of your condition.

 References